SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 ## Example Scenario - missing a deadline

 Consider a scenario where your Product Owner tells you they are unhappy that you missed a deadline, but you thought there were good reasons for missing it.
 Don't get bogged down in the justification for why it happened.
-Instead, acknowledge what happened, and drop everything (within reason) to prioritise this work until it's done.
+Instead, acknowledge what happened, and drop everything (within reason) to prioritize this work until it's done.

-Do not ignore the problem (by continuing business as usual) as it will only escalate, fix it now (by prioritising this work)!
+Do not ignore the problem (by continuing business as usual) as it will only escalate, fix it now (by prioritizing this work)!

 > An issue **ignored** is a 😕
 >